 Percolation is the movement of water through soil, and the percolation rate is the speed at which that movement occurs.
-Percolation tests, or perc tests, measure percolation rates.
 Soil laboratory professionals usually measure percolation rates in terms of minutes per inch, typically in the context of septic tank testing.
 Many do-it-yourself tests, however, measure percolation rates in terms of inches per hour, which is perfectly adequate for garden care.
 You can use percolation rates to make various soil and plant selection and management decisions for your garden and yard.

 Percolation Rate by Soil Category

 You can estimate percolation speed based on general knowledge of your soil's type and/or through casual observation of how well it drains.
-You also, however, can easily do a simple percolation test to determine a more precise percolation rate.
+You also can easily do a simple percolation test to determine a more precise percolation rate.

-Dig a hole in the desired soil percolation rate testing area.
-The hole should be 18 to 24 inches deep by 12 inches wide.
+Dig a hole that is a minimum of 12 inches deep by 12 inches wide in the desired soil percolation rate testing area.
 If the testing area is large, dig several holes, spacing them throughout the area.

-Fill the test hole, or holes, with water, and wait for the water to drain into the soil.
-The water may drain relatively rapidly, in less than one hour, or it may take a number of hours to drain.
+Fill the test hole with water and wait for the water to drain into the soil.
+The water may drain relatively rapidly in less than one hour, or it may take a number of hours to drain.

-Return to the test hole in 30 minutes, and insert the yardstick or tape measure to the hole's bottom.
+Return to the test hole in 60 minutes and insert a yardstick or tape measure to the bottom of the hole.
 Measure the new distance from the board to the water level.
 Write down that measurement along with the current time.

-Continue to measure the distance between the water level and the board every 30 minutes for at least three additional measurements.
+Continue to measure the distance between the water level and the board every hour until the hole is empty or for at least three additional measurements.
 Write down each new measurement and the time it was taken.
 After taking several measurements, determine how much the water level dropped between each measurement.
 The amount of change per hour is the soil's percolation rate.
-If, for instance, the water level dropped an average of 1 inch every 30 minutes, then the percolation rate would be 2 inches per hour.

 Percolation Rate Modifications

-You can change you particular soil's percolation speed to provide better growing conditions for plants.
-If the soil drains too quickly, then mix it with loam, compost or even clay to slow percolation.
-For soil that drains too slowly, add loam, compost or sand.
+You can change your particular soil's percolation speed to provide better growing conditions for plants by amending it.
+If the soil drains too quickly, then mix it with loam, compost, or even clay to slow percolation.
+For soil that drains too slowly, add loam, compost, or sand.
 Incorporating compost aids either situation by adding organic content.